Law Firm Marketing: How to Get More Clients Online

 - Make it super-easy for them to leave a review.
 Give them more than one option, but not too many.
 Google should definitely be one of them.

 Once the reviews start rolling in, use Schema markup and publish client reviews on key pages (where relevant) on your site.

 Optimising Conversions for Maximum Potential

 Once you get a visitor to your site, you want to make sure you can convert them into a business lead.

-Not only does this generate more revenue, but it indirectly boosts your SEO by demonstrating to Google that users are finding your site valuable.
+Not only does this generate more revenue, but it indirectly boosts your SEO by demonstrating value to Google.

-Here’s how you can improve your website’s conversion:
+Here’s how you can improve your website’s conversion rate:

 - Social proof.
 There are particular elements on a website that reduces buyer anxiety and help improve your conversion rate.
 These include reviews, awards, memberships, etc.

 - Case studies/results.
 Demonstrating past results is extremely encouraging to online users.

 - Lawyer bios.
 Although the potential client is contacting your agency, they’ll be establishing a relationship with an individual.
 So it’s important for them to read about that individual prior to contacting.
 Give them insights into your staff including industry awards, media mentions, memberships, qualifications and testimonials.